opeik/website/content/2024-07-14-powershell-is-not-my-favourite-scripting-language/index.md

 tags = ["rant", "powershell", "posix", "shell"]
 +++

-I had half my weekend wasted by this inane scripting language, and I need a self-therapy session masquerading as a blog post.
+Powershell wasted 10 hours of my life, so I was compelled to write this self-therapy session masquerading as a blog post.

 Before you discount this as the ravings of a UNIX fanboy, please understand that you couldn't be further from the truth.
 I sincerely tried to be fair and gave Powershell as much benefit of the doubt as I could muster.

-Disclaimers aside, let's begin the descent into madness.
+Disclaimer aside, let's begin the descent into madness.

 <!-- more -->